Azure-Samples/openai-end-to-end-baseline/README.md

    ```

 1. Apply workaround for Azure AI Studio not deploying its managed network.

-   TODO (P1 Jon): Open issue with PG and track to resolution.

    Azure AI Studio tends to delay deploying its managed network, which causes problems when trying to access Azure AI Studio's portal experience in the next step.
 Your final IaC implementation must account for this.